 Onkwawenna Kentyohkwa is extremely grateful for all the support that several local agencies have provided since our founding in 1999.
-This help has allowed dozens of people to become speakers of the program.
-It has led to the establishment of the Mohawk (speaking) Longhouse at Grand River and an increasing number of infants being raised to speak the language.
+This help has allowed dozens of people to become speakers.
+This has led to the establishment of the Mohawk Longhouse at Grand River and the Everlasting Tree School, not to mention an increasing number of children being raised to speak the language.
 The Mohawk language at Grand River is much stronger now, thanks to the help we have received from:

-Grand River Employment and Training is first, and foremost, a local job-training and job-finding agency.
-But it also is a strong and long-time supporter of traditional language and culture.
-GREAT was the first organization in the community to support our language initiatives beginning in 1998 and for many years it was our sole source of funding.
-This year (2013) GREAT is providing funds to help conduct our summer video-production program.
-Their website is here.
+Grand River Employment and Training was the first organization in the community to support our language initiatives beginning in 1998 and for many years it was our sole source of funding.
+The link to their website is here.